Last updated on February 28th, 2020 at 07:09 pm

 Lighting nasties such as harsh daylight, martian green interiors, dark alleys, dreary overcast can be waiting for you on your events.
 But with portable lighting setup, you can defeat these rough lighting situations.

-See more: Flash Photography For Beginners
+See more: Photography Courses

 Lighting setup has spectacularly improved in the last few years.
 Nowadays, equipment is easier and lighter to use with more power.
 Anyone can create amazing portraits on the road by combining this with instant feedback from a camera’s LCD.